Open Book New York

 Local Government Data

-View and download detailed revenue, spending, debt, tax limits, balance sheets, and property tax cap information for 3,100 local governments, dating back to 2007.
+View and download detailed revenue, spending, debt, tax limits, balance sheets, and property tax cap information for 3,100 local governments.

 Search by major spending categories for State agencies and some authorities.
 Provides information on budgetary activities such as payments, journal transfers, appropriated transfers, and so on.